belongtothenight/CYCU-Grade-Exporter/README.md

 ## Install

-Go to [relase page](https://github.com/belongtothenight/CYCU-Grade-Exporter/releases) and download installer.</br>
+Go to [relase page](https://github.com/belongtothenight/CYCU-Grade-Exporter/releases) and download the latest installer.</br>
-For installation destination, it is recommended to install in folders that doesn't need admistrator permisson.
-If you want to install in those folders, you'll need to execute it with admistrator permisson everytime you want to use it.
+For installation destination, it is recommended to install in folders that don't need administrator permission.
+Suppose you want to install it in those folders.
+In that case, you'll need to execute it with administrator permission every time you want to use it.

-No malicious code is contained, it is safe to use despite Windows might give warning.
+No malicious code is contained, and it is safe to use despite Windows might give warnings.
 The table below is the test result from [VirusTotal](https://www.virustotal.com/gui/home/upload).
 | Virus Detection | Score | Picture                                                                                            |
 | --------------- | ----- | -------------------------------------------------------------------------------------------------- |
 | v1.0.1          | 5/67  | [Test 1](https://github.com/belongtothenightCYCU-Grade-Exporter/blob/main/picture/virustotal1.png) |